gvelim/advent2023/src/bin/day12/README.md

                     P --> Q([".## == 2 ✅"])
 ```
 ### Part 2
-By repeating each hash & num record 5 times we end up in a situation where we are **solving again and again a very large number of sub-problems**.
-As a result we apply **memoization technique** where we store each solution to a sub-problem and reuse the solution when the same sub-problem re-appears the next time; rather re-calculating it.
+Having to repeat each hash & num record by 5 times, we put ourselves in a situation where we are **solving again and again a very large number of sub-problems**.

 By looking at the above grah diagram we see that
 1. `([##.##],[1,2])` sub-problem has a solution `0` and is solved once
 2. `([.##],[2])` sub-problem has a solution `1` and has been solved **twice**

+Therefore, we use the **memoization technique**, hence storing each solution to a sub-problem and reuse the solution when the same sub-problem re-appears, hence saving us the re-calculation.

-Therefore, using a 'HashMap' with `(key,value) == (([has_rec],[num_rec]), combinations)` we should avoid recomputing sub-problems already solved hence speeding up dramatically the overall calculations
+Hence, we use a 'HashMap' with `(key,value) == (([has_rec],[num_rec]), combinations)` we should avoid recomputing sub-problems already solved hence speeding up dramatically the overall calculations.

+Hence `Solve()` is slightly altered to to
+1. ask for a known solution before any processing takes place and only process to calculation if such input hasn't been solved before
+2. store the solution returned from the recursion when a current Hash pattern matched the current Num record